 One last final note is to look at the interior very carefully.
 It’s okay to ignore the small stains on seats and carpets, but make sure to look at the ceiling as well as inside the trunk.
 Many people tend to forget this.

 Although renting a car can be a financial stressor for some of us, it definitely doesn’t have to be.
-Use these 7 car rental hacks and negotiation tactics to help save on your next car rental.
+Use these 7 tips for renting a car and negotiation tactics to help save on your next car rental.
 We also suggest renting with Turo to even more save money, a peer-to-peer car renting service.

-If you have any tips that you’d like to share, we’d love to hear about them in the comments below.
+If you have any tips for renting a car that you’d like to share, we’d love to hear about them in the comments below.
 Thanks for reading and happy frugaling!